“[...] even the best diet isn't good enough, if we want to stay as healthy as we can.” (Jonathan Wright, MD [Wright, 1979])

 Most commonly, ingredients contained in a nutritional supplement, such as vitamins and minerals, are nutrients found in food.
 This is clearly specified by the official supplement definition (see What Are Nutritional Supplements?
 Information You MUST Know!).

 Broadly speaking, nutritional supplements are specific food substances supplied in concentrated form.
+One could loosely say that evidence-based supplements are “supplemental nutrition”.

 Many ingredients that are frequently found in supplements are necessary for human life, such as vitamins and minerals.
-Oftentimes these (micro)nutrients work kind of like “spark plugs” to initiate, facilitate, and make possible various metabolic and physiological processes within the body (Mindell, 1991), such as the release of energy from carbohydrates and fats, for example.
+Oftentimes these (micro)nutrients work kind of like “spark plugs” to initiate, facilitate, and make various metabolic and physiological processes within the body possible (Mindell, 1991), such as the release of energy from carbohydrates and fats, for example.

 In other words...